Please be aware, the information on this page relates to Bedford Hospital

 A colonoscopy usually takes 30-45 minutes, although it may take longer if it’s being used to treat a condition or if multiple polyps are seen.

-You will be taken into the examination room, where the endoscopist and the nurses will introduce themselves and you will have the opportunity to ask any final questions.
+You will be taken into the examination room, where the Endoscopist and the nurses will introduce themselves and you will have the opportunity to ask any final questions.

 You will be asked safety questions about you and your health prior to the procedure.